jackieluc/lighthouselabs-coding-challenge/2019/README.md

 This is where you learn about something called JSON.
 JSON stands for JavaScript Object Notation, and it allows us to express an entire JS object as a string.
 There’s a built-in function in JavaScript that will take in an object and turn it into JSON.
 That function is `JSON.stringify()` - if you pass your object to that function as a parameter, it turns into a string.

 You need to write a function called `setMessage()`.
 This function should set the `message` property on the `radio` object to be the JSON version of the `navigation` object.
 Don't forget you need to call your `setMessage()` function.

+## Challenge #10

+"Beacon not sending!"
+LARRY is still blaring, and it’s time for step two: activate the beacon.

+You check out the radio object, and see that it has a 'beacon' property.
+Now that the message is set, write a function called `activateBeacon()` which will set the `beacon` property to `true`.